isb-cgc/readthedocs/docs/source/sections/data/Reference-Data.rst

        * GRCh37
        * GRCh38
    * - Cytoband/UCSC
-     - Cytoband to Genomic Coordinate Conversion
+     - * Cytoband to Genomic Coordinate Conversion
+       * liftOver_hg19_to_hg38 - This table provides a mapping of each hg19 position to the corresponding position in hg38, and can be used to perform a liftOver_ operation in BigQuery.
    * - dbSNP
      - * `dbSNP <https://www.ncbi.nlm.nih.gov/snp/>`_ contains human single nucleotide variations, microsatellites, and small-scale insertions and deletions along with publication, population frequency, molecular consequence, and genomic and RefSeq mapping information for both common variations and clinical mutations
        * B150 GRCH37P13